 United States Freedom of Information Act (“FOIA”)

 The Freedom of Information Act is a United Stated federal law that gives you the right to access information from the federal government.
 It is often described as the law that keeps citizens in the know about their government.
-The BGJWSC recognizes both the GORA and FOIA.
-We will take every means available to us to make information available to you regardless of the source of the information, unless federal law otherwise prohibits the release of the information, such as in reporting vulnerabilities that may compromise the safety, security or integrity of the utility systems.
+Though the BGJWSC, a locally-governed utility created by state mandate, does not respond to FOIA requests, we will take every means available to us to make information available to you unless federal or state law otherwise prohibits the release of the information, such as in reporting vulnerabilities that may compromise the safety, security or integrity of the utility systems or providing details that may compromise the safety, privacy or security of specific customers of the utility.
 If that is a concern, we will indicate the details of the conflict in our reply.